4lokym/sign-up-form/README.md

 - Adjust responsivness *non necessary*
 - Add invalid theme to input and button
 - Add a dark and light theme change *done*
-- Add a focus and hover effect on button
+- Add a hover effect on button *done*
 - Add a focus effect on inputs